rat-pac/ratpac-setup/README.md

 seem to be a consistent permanent solution to this, but if you run the `make && make install` command again within the `root_build` directory (maybe more than once), the build should finish.
-Then continue with the installation with setup.sh and skipping cmake, icu, xerces and root.
+Then continue with the installation with setup.sh, skipping cmake and root.

 Mac installation tested on Apple M1 Pro with Sonoma 14.5.